quaquel/pyNetLogo/docs/source/example2.rst

 Running the experiments in parallel using ipyparallel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ipyparallel is a standalone package (available through the pip package
+ipyparallel is a standalone package (available through the pip package
 manager) which can be used to interactively run parallel tasks from
 IPython on a single PC, but also on multiple computers.
 On machines with
 multiple cores, this can significantly improve performance: for
 instance, the multiple simulations required for a sensitivity analysis
 are easy to run in parallel.
-Documentation for Ipyparallel is available
+Documentation for ipyparallel is available
 at http://ipyparallel.readthedocs.io/en/latest/intro.html.

-Ipyparallel first requires starting a controller and multiple engines,
+ipyparallel first requires starting a controller and multiple engines,
 which can be done from a terminal or command prompt with the following:

 ``ipcluster start -n 4``